Neo-Nazism in Canada: George Burdi

 George Burdi was born in 1970 in Toronto.
-He was raised by Christian parents, then began to develop racist tendencies at age 18, to gain approval from his girlfriend's father.
+He was raised by Christian parents, but began to develop racist tendencies at age 18 to gain approval from his girlfriend's father.
 Although his parents disapproved, Burdi continued to study neo-Nazi literature and in his first year at college met Ernst Zündel, the man who introduced him to the World Church of the Creator.
 In 1989, Burdi started the band RaHoWa and performed in occasional shows that usually ended in riots.
 In 1993, George Burdi established Resistance Records, the number one distributor of skinhead music.
 For a time, Burdi led the Toronto Branch of the Church of the Creator and continued performing and selling skinhead music.
-In 1995, Burdi was convicted of assault and sentenced to a year in prison.
+In 1995, he was convicted of assault and sentenced to a year in prison.
 After a month, he was released only for his conviction to be upheld again in 1997.

 During his jail time, Burdi decided that he didn't want to have anything to do with white supremacy and after he was released from his year-long prison sentence, Burdi's involvement in the neo-Nazi movement ended and he separated himself from his old life and renounced racism.
 In an interview with Intelligence Report, Burdi stated that, “Racism is wrong because ...
 I should probably say hatred is wrong, anger is wrong.
 Hatred and anger are wrong because they consume what is good in you.
 They smother your ability to appreciate love and peace.”
-Burdi subsequently performed in a multicultural band, while his former music continues as an expression of the neo-Nazi movement in Canada.
-In the late 2010s, Burdi returned to performing with RaHoWa; Appalachian State University political science professor Nancy S. Love, author of Trendy Fascism, remarked, during a 2018 interview with The Financial Times, that, after having been "silent for almost 20 years but in 2017 resurfaced, emboldened by the Trump presidency and also the turn to the right in Europe”.
+Burdi subsequently performed in a multicultural band, while his earlier recordings continue to be used as an expression of the neo-Nazi movement in Canada.
+In the late 2010s, Burdi returned to performing with RaHoWa; Appalachian State University political science professor Nancy S. Love, author of Trendy Fascism, remarked, during a 2018 interview with The Financial Times, that Burdi had been "silent for almost 20 years but in 2017 resurfaced, emboldened by the Trump presidency and also the turn to the right in Europe”.